 Pupils at Canford are fortunate to benefit from excellent sporting and arts facilities and a broad choice of activities.
 Learn Real Tennis on one of the few original school courts in the country, ascend Mont Blanc with the CCF Army corps, leap from great heights on the school climbing tower, take to the stage in dramatic or musical roles, or even indulge a passion for beekeeping.
 The lively cultural enrichment programme includes visiting lecturers and inspirational trips designed to encourage pupils to debate and challenge perceived wisdom and broaden their intellectual and cultural horizons.

-There is a strong programme of community action.
+There is also strong programme of community action.
 Each week pupils take part in a variety of projects including working in primary schools, visiting the elderly, taking groups of inner city pupils on trips to the beach and outdoor activity centres and helping maintain hedgerows and green spaces in the local area.
 These activities are not confined to the local area.
 Each year a group of Sixth Formers raise money themselves and visit orphanages and village communities in India, Tanzania and Argentina to help improve the lives of those living there - assisting with building projects, teaching and playing with the children.
 These experiences have such a profound effect that some pupils choose to return to further their work in the orphanages after they leave Canford.